frankMilde/go-challenge/04_repacking/README.md

 Algorithm Idea
 --------------

-- We start with an empty 4x4 pallet (grid).
+- We start with an empty 4x4 pallet as a free grid to place a box on.

+- Each new box is placed into the lower left of a grid.

+- This divides the remaining free space into two new grids: one above and one the right.

-- Each time we place a box onto an empty grid, we divide the remaining free space into two regions.
-We then try to place the next box into  the bigger of the two regions.
+- Again, we then try to place the next box into the most left of the two grids.

-  Boxes should be place into the lower left of a region.
+- When a grid is completely filled its left child should give a `nil`.
+We then back up one node and proceed the right child.

   ![Free space tree structure](tree.png)